cuelang/cuelang.org/content/en/docs/concepts/packages/_index.md

 The other directories hold packages that are facsimiles, derivatives, or augmentations of external packages:

-- *pkg*: an imported external CUE package,
+- *pkg*: imported CUE packages that are defined externally,
 - *gen*: CUE generated from external definitions, such as protobuf or Go,
 - *usr*: user-defined constraints for the above two directories.

-These directories split files from the same package across different parallel hierarchies based on the origin of the content.
-But for all intent and purposes they should be seen as a single directory hierarchy.
+These directories split files from the same package across different parallel hierarchies based on the origin of the content, but for all intent and purposes they should be seen as a single directory hierarchy.

 The `cue.mod/usr` directory is a bit special here.